The pancreas has two jobs:

 The pancreas has three regions:

 Cancer occurs when abnormal cells begin to grow and divide.
 Doctors classify pancreatic cancer by the type of cells involved: exocrine or endocrine.

 Doctors diagnose around 50,000 people a year with pancreatic cancer.
-Of these, 95 percent or more have exocrine pancreatic cancer (adenocarcinoma).
+Of these, 95% or more have exocrine pancreatic cancer (adenocarcinoma).

 The risk of a person getting pancreatic cancer at some point in their life is 1 in 64.
 Risk factors, ranging from genetics to preventable measures, can affect those odds.